The museum accepts objects and written materials that fall within the collections scope.

 The museum cannot guarantee that your donation will be on display.
 Depending on the museum’s needs, items from the collection can be designated for exhibits or used in research or educational activities.
 Whether on display or in storage, the object will be kept in accordance with best museum practices.

 Maybe.
-Since Tellus is a 501(c)(3) nonprofit organization, your donation may be tax deductible depending on your tax situation.
+Since Tellus is a program of Georgia Museums, Inc. a 501(c)(3), your donation may be tax deductible depending on your tax situation.
 Please contact your tax advisor or a tax professional for specific information relating to your situation.

 No, you must first send us an email or fill out the collections donation form.

 Once the object has been accessioned, the museum cannot return it to the donor.
 By signing the deed of gift, the donor has transferred all rights to the museum.

 To begin the donation process, you will need to fill out the collections donation form and return it either by email, fax, or mail.
 If the museum decides to accept your object, you will receive a temporary receipt once the museum receives your donation.
 If it is accepted into the collection, you will then receive a deed of gift to sign and return, completing the donation process.
 You will also receive written acknowledgement of your donation.

 Once you have submitted your collections donation form, you will typically hear from a member of the curatorial staff within a week.
 Once your donation is under consideration for inclusion into the collection, it may take up to three months for the final decision to be made, depending on when the Collections Committee meets.
 If your donation is accepted, you will then receive a Deed of Gift to sign and return, completing the process.

 Absolutely.
 Please send us an email with a clear photo of your specimen.
 We will let you know if you should bring it by for further testing.

 If you have any other questions or need clarification, the curatorial staff will be happy to help you.
 Please send us an email and we will respond as quickly as possible.